cockroachdb/docs/v2.2/training/geo-partitioning.md

 WHERE city = 'new york' AND type = 'bike' AND status = 'in_use';
 ~~~

-All requests initially go to to the leaseholder for the relevant range.
+All requests initially go to the leaseholder for the relevant range.
 As you saw earlier, the leaseholder for the single range of the `vehicles` table is in the `us-west1` datacenter, so in this case, the following would happen:

 1. The node receiving the request (the gateway node) in the `us-east1` datacenter would route the request to the node in the `us-west1` datacenter with the leaseholder.